-Either way, lack of clarity about deadlines and priorities creates stress and complications.
+Either way, a lack of clarity about deadlines and priorities creates stress and complications.
 If your employees just work into the blue without knowing their goal, they simply cannot be productive — but they might get frustrated very quickly.

 Tip: Have daily or weekly stand-ups

 Successful, organised and productive remote working requires a high level of discipline and routine.
 Help your remote workers develop this by introducing regular meetings.
 For example, having teams conduct regular stand-ups (daily or weekly) to discuss project status, prioritise tasks and define goals in a realistic and achievable way.

 At a central workplace with fixed working hours, it is relatively easy to quickly coordinate with colleagues and clarify questions in real time.
 But what if you work remotely and your colleague’s working hours are staggered and do not overlap?
 Then productivity quickly suffers because uncertainties and queries cannot be clarified promptly.
 At the same time, it must be ensured that remote employees will not be constantly interrupted.